 In simple terms, this means that in order for us to open an account, provide products & services and administer those products under the terms of the agreement, or process a job application, we must have your consent or have contractual/legal reasons.

-Where we process the personal data of a child, we will only use their data to fulfill a contract or where we have a legal requirement (e.g. Anti-Money Laundering purposes).
+Where we process the personal data of a child, we will only use their data to fulfil a contract or where we have a legal requirement (e.g. anti-money laundering purposes).
 We will not use the personal data of a child for marketing purposes.

 When we have a business or commercial reason of our own to use your information, this is known as a ‘legitimate interest’.
 We will tell you what that is, if we are going to rely on it as the reason for using your data.
 Even then, it must not unfairly go against your interests, on the next page we detail our legitimate interests for processing personal data.

 Special category data